bayl0n/frontend-guide/README.md

 # Skills of a successful front-end web developer
-Everyone wants to hire the perfect Drupal developer - but you need a way to identify future potential Drupal front-end developers.
-What previous experiences and transferable skills are going to help someone make the switch to Drupal and excel on a busy team for a typical Drupal site owner.

-What are the transferable skills and characteristics someone could look for in a potential Drupal developer?
-To put it another way, if you have a group of 10 people how would you narrow down your choices?

-There are many roles recognized in the Drupal community, yet for the purposes of this discussion, we are grouping them into two roles: Back-end developer, and Front-end developer.

 ## Front end developer
 ### Previous experience
 * Understands key server-side web development concepts through experiences such as: